 We drove straight to the POL (Petroleum, Oils & Lubricants) and refueled the truck and filled the two 55-gallon barrels.
 The POL was massive with huge sand-bagged bunkers containing fuel tanks or fuel bladders.
 About every 50 feet was a 10 foot high post with a fuel nozzle dangling on a hose.
 Self serve, of course.

-After tanking up, we headed to the PX to pick up some personal goodies and perhaps a burger and soda.
+After fueling up, we headed to the PX to pick up some personal goodies and perhaps a burger and soda.
 Our last stop was the orderly room in our battery area where we dropped off mail and hoped to pick up incoming mail.
 Letters from home were vital to our morale.
 We even got lucky every now and then and received a “care package” full of goodies from home.
 Of course, we were expected to share these goodies with the team.
 We also checked-in with the 1st shirt (1st Sergeant) for any updates on the situation in our AO (Area of Operation).
 After that, we usually stuck our head in the door of the TOC (Tactical Operations Center) bunker, just to put a face with the voice on the radio, if nothing else.
 Also, it was interesting to look at the horizontal situation map in the center of the bunker, replete with various “game” pieces that represented various units in our AO.
-I always made it a point to look at ours, cozying up to the border line on the map.
+I always made it a point to look at ours, near the Cambodian border line on the map.
 It probably seemed a bit innocuous to those who pushed them around with sticks resembling pool cue’s.
 Sometimes I invited a bunker-bunny to join us at our little Shangri La out by the border for a few nights of fun, but they always declined.